Masmiseim36/nxpSDK/boards/evkmimxrt1060/edgefast_bluetooth_examples/audio_profile/readme.txt

 7. Connect a USB cable between the PC host and the OpenSDA USB port on the target board.

-8. Connect U-disk to J9 on the target board through the USB OTG cable.
+8. Connect U-disk to USB port on the target board through the USB OTG cable.

 9. Open a serial terminal on PC for OpenSDA serial device with these settings:
     - 115200 baud rate